luizbgomide/sovereign/spells.md

 Enchanted beings move freely while in the water at their usual movement rate and their attacks and projectile weapons are not hindered by the medium, nor are their possessions soaked or damaged.
 The spell lasts for one hour per caster level, but will not naturally end so long as a subject is still at least partially submerged.
 Only the caster or magical dispelling can stop it under those circumstances.

 #### Shape Element
-The elementalist makes a direct appeal to a non-magical mass of earth, stone, water, flame, or air no larger than a ten-foot cube.
+The elementalist makes a direct appeal to a non-magical mass of earth, stone, water, flame, or air no larger than a 10ft cube.

 At the end of the round, the mass will move or reshape itself within that space as the elementalist requests, maintaining its new form until the end of the [Turn](/rules#turn).
 If its new shape is one that is stable without magical help, it can be told to remain in it after the spell is finished.